How I got here

 I consciously started on my spiritual path in 1997 as a result of a shattering life crisis, through which I found Reiki - or, rather, Reiki found me.
 I began training in Reiki in 1998 - with a metaphorical beady-eyed parrot sitting on my shoulder, intoning "the minute this doesn't feel right, we're out of here"!
 Miraculously, that moment never came and I ultimately completed my training to Reiki Master Teacher Level in 2003, at which point I left my post in human resources to work in the healing arts.

 Whilst building this bridge to a new career, I studied Psychodynamic Counselling, Anatomy and Physiology, Spiritual Healing with The Healing Trust and a number of other shorter courses to create firm foundations to support this new area of work.
 I have since worked in private practice as an energy therapist in four different complementary health clinics and in two hospices and the NHS on a voluntary basis.
-In recent years I have extended my practice to include mentoring student members of The Healing Trust.
 I am also a founder member and former Chair of The Welwyn Hatfield Therapists' Group which started in 2001 and has proved to be a wonderful resource for me on my life's journey - and also for countless other complementary therapists and members of the general public alike.

 In 2007 - through a deeply felt sense of resonance - I began training as a sound healer with The College of Sound Healing and qualified in 2009.
-The core practitioner training with the College places fundamental emphasis on the use of the voice and this has proved to be profoundly meaningful for me.
-In discovering and getting to know my true voice and what really makes my heart sing - both literally and metaphorically - I now feel an abiding sense of 'coming home' at last...
+The core practitioner training with the College places fundamental emphasis on the use of the voice and this has proved to be profoundly meaningful for me and indeed a life-changing journey in its own right.
+In discovering and getting to know my true voice and what really makes my heart sing - both literally and metaphorically - I now feel an abiding and ever deepening sense of 'coming home' to my true self ...
+This essentially is the reason I applied to become a tutor for The College of Sound Healing and since 2012 I have had the privilege of facilitating their core practitioner training programme here in Hertfordshire.

 ...Some thoughts about healing and how it works